aarron-lee/SimpleDeckyTDP/README.md

 1. use the `acpi_call` kernel module for wmi calls, which is supported in SDTDP.
 If this is working, you should see a `Use Lenovo WMI` option in SDTDP
 2. use a WIP Legion Go driver that adds TDP controls in the kernel.
 While this is the proper solution, it currently isn't finished + stable yet.

+- initial implementation for the driver has been added to SDTDP, so theoretically it should just work once the driver is installed.

 ### Ryzenadj troubleshooting

 To test your ryzenadj, try the following: